opendata-stuttgart/sensor.community/content/airrohr/en/01-firmware.md

 * [NodeMCU V3](http://www.wch.cn/downloads/file/178.html)

 #####  Extract the downloaded file for MacOS.
-* for V2: Open the folder CP210x and double click on the application CP210xVCPInstaller_x64 (or x86)
+* for V2: Unzip the folder CP210x and double click on the application CP210xVCPInstaller_x64 (or x86)
-* for V3: open the folder CH341SER and double click on the application SETUP.
+* for V3: Unzip the folder CH341SER and double click on the application SETUP.
 * Restart your Mac

 ---